rstraub/rstraub.github.io/_drafts/tweaks-for-productive-terminal.md

 Lastly, let's have a look at optimizing one of the most common tasks in the terminal: issuing commands.

-## 🧙‍♂️ Keyboard Wizardry with Vim Keybindings
+## 🧙 Keyboard Wizardry with Vim Keybindings

 Don't you hate it when you have a command in your terminal, but you need to change just a few parts of it.
 This tedious work usually involves pressing the arrow keys until you reach the part of a command you wish to change.
 Not necessary!

-If you are familiar with the keybindings of [Vim]() this might be interesting for you.
+If you are familiar with the keybindings of [Vim](https://github.com/vim/vim) this might be interesting for you.
 With a little tweaking, you can set up Vim keybindings for your shell.
 In Fish, all that's required is to add `fish_vi_key_bindings` to your config file (usually in `~/.config/fish/config.fish`).

-What this allows you to do is to enter _Normal_ mode to navigate text in commands just like you're used to in regular Vim.
-It also makes navigating command history more ergonomic, as you can use the `j` and `k` keys in `normal mode` to select previous or next commands.
-Never leave the [home row](https://en.wikipedia.org/wiki/Touch_typing#Home_row) on your keyboard again!

 ![Using Vim keybindings to manipulate a previous command effectively]({{ site.baseurl }}/assets/images/19-vim.gif)
 > Vim keybindings make editing commands easy

+What this allows you to do is to enter _Normal_ mode to edit text in commands just like you're used to in regular Vim.
+This is especially powerful for editing parts of a previously executed command.
+It also makes navigating command history more ergonomic, as you can use the `j` and `k` keys in normal mode to select previous or next commands.
+Never leave the [home row](https://en.wikipedia.org/wiki/Touch_typing#Home_row) on your keyboard again!

 ## ✨ Putting It All Together